AndrewHazelden/dome2rect/dome2rect/readme.md

 ![Run the dome2rect script.](docs/images/running_the_script.png)

 **Step 3.** The script will start and begin converting the imagery.
 A progress screen displays the status as the mpremap utility converts the current frame.
+(When the program gets to the end of your image sequence you will get a generic warning indicating mpremap couldn't find the next image.)

 ![dome2rect conversion process.](docs/images/dome2rect_in_action.png)